-Raise Final Acidity
+Raise Acidity in Vinegar

 By adding alcohol to a fermenting vinegar the final acidity of the fully fermented vinegar will be increased.
 The final acidity results from the sum of the ACTUAL acidity and the alcohol content of the fermenting vinegar, if no alcohol losses occur due to evaporation (by the use of an air pump) or excessive formation of a mother-of-vinegar (surface processes with nutrient-rich fermentation media).